Your Common Orthodontic Questions Answered

 Our office is a very systematic office.
 Our highly-trained team assists our doctors in making your appointment fast, efficient, and comfortable.
 Our patient managers and front desk team perform at a high level with great professionalism and competency.

 The team members in our office are trained to place and remove wires as well as give a thorough explanation of what is done at each visit.
 They all have orthodontic assistant certifications and have won awards for their work, customer service, and professionalism.
-Fry Orthodontic Specialists’ Patient Managers assist our patients with any questions or concerns that may arise.
-We could not perform the quality of work that we do without our outstanding team members.
+Fry Orthodontic Specialists’ Patient Managers assist with any questions or concerns that may arise.
+We could not perform the quality of work that we do without our outstanding team members!

-These team members participate in rigorous training and continuing education and each patient manager has completed an advanced orthodontic assisting training program.
+These team members participate in rigorous training and continuing education, and each Patient Manager has completed an advanced orthodontic assisting training program.

 As a general rule, orthodontic wires progress from very light, flexible wires to heavier, more rigid wires depending on the initial alignment of your teeth.
 Fry Orthodontic Specialists primarily uses three wires during your braces treatment.
 Each wire is designed to provide a special force to the teeth to keep them progressing toward the finished result.

 The first wire is a very light wire that allows deflection towards the teeth that are most crooked.
 Once that wire has performed the initial alignment, a second larger wire is used.
-This larger wire is thicker and stiffer, and it completes most of the work.
+This wire is thicker and stiffer, and it completes most of the work.
 The third final wire is the largest, stiffest, and has the ability to be bent.
 This wire allows for fine detailing through minor wire bends.

 At Fry Orthodontic Specialists, we don’t set a treatment plan that cannot be attained.
-Our orthodontists and our staff know exactly when a patient expects their braces to come off and this information is checked and verified as part of the regular treatment every time they visit the office.
+Our orthodontists and our staff know exactly when a patient expects their braces to come off, and this information is checked and verified as part of the regular treatment every time they visit the office.
 There are always exceptions to when braces come off, and those exceptions are usually early, rather than late.
 It is very rare to have treatment go past an estimated completion date.

 If treatment looks like it may run past an estimated due date, there will be full disclosure and numerous conversations about this concern with the patient.
 We will fully explain why it may have taken longer than initially expected, as we strive to make sure that each patient has their goals and objectives met at Fry Orthodontic Specialists.
 And, if you finish ahead of schedule, which frequently happens, we will all celebrate together!

 Braces can be removed very quickly.
-We simply squeeze the braces and they pop off the teeth.
+We simply squeeze the braces, and they pop off the teeth.
 Usually, there is no discomfort, although some of the lower front teeth may be a little sore from treatment.

-After the glue is removed, impressions will be made for two set of retainers (two upper and two lower), and a new set of x-rays, including a panoramic x-ray will be taken to make sure that everything is healthy and in alignment.
+After the glue is removed, impressions will be made for two sets of retainers (two upper and two lower), and a new set of x-rays, including a panoramic x-ray will be taken to make sure that everything is healthy and in alignment.
 You are then ready to go and flash your brand-new smile to your friends, family, and co-workers.

 It is our goal at Fry Orthodontic Specialists to ensure that our patients enjoy their beautiful smile for a lifetime.
 In doing this, we offer free retainers for life!
 Any orthodontic result relies on follow-up retainer wear.
 Retainer wear it is a lifetime commitment.
 Immediately after you get your braces off, your teeth may feel a little mobile and the retainers help keep the teeth in proper alignment.
 Our patients receive one set of retainers the day that the braces come off and a second set is given a few weeks later.